pamoroso/webcard/README.md

 Closing a Web card discards the tracking information, so the next time link traversal reopens the card it will trigger an unconditional visit of the URL.

+## Demo notefile

+The file [`WCDEMO.NOTEFILE`](https://github.com/pamoroso/webcard/blob/main/WCDEMO.NOTEFILE) that comes with WebCard is a notefile with examples of Web cards filed into various types of cards such as Text cards and fileboxes.
+It contains some ready made Web cards to demonstrate what WebCard can do.

+To explore the demo notefile open it from NoteCards as usual and traverse the links in the Table of Contents.

 ## Learn more

 - [project blog](https://journal.paoloamoroso.com/tag:WebCard)